B-Kosev/RegisterFormDataValidation/README.md

 # RegisterFormDataValidation
-Java JavaFX application that displays a Registration form.
+JavaFX application that displays a Registration form.
 It collects the following data:

 a) the user name- it should be containing ONLY letters a- z (upper or lower case) and at least 2 such letters